 What are Late Payment Fees and Reminders?

-Both these are available on all of our paid pro plans, and you can check out other ways to get paid faster here.
-There are also two areas within FreshBooks you can enable both reminders and fees:
+There are two areas within FreshBooks you can enable both reminders and fees:

 When you're creating a new Client, or editing an existing Client, you have the option to enable Late Payment Reminders and Late Fees from the Client Settings: